 There are a few issues to discuss with regard to treatment.
 First and foremost, understand that trichotillomania is not just a matter of hair loss.
 It’s a serious anxiety disorder that can require clinical intervention; if you believe that you have this disorder, it’s important to speak with your doctor, who may recommend therapeutic modalities to address the underlying illness.

 As for the lost hair, that’s something we can help with.
-Those who have trichotillomania tend to go to great lengths to disguise their hair loss, sometimes by perpetually wearing hats, head scarves, or even wigs.
+Those who have trichotillomania tend to go to great lengths to disguise their hair loss, sometimes by perpetually wearing hats, head or even scarves.
 We want you to know that there are better ways to look and feel like yourself again.

 If you catch the disorder early enough, you may benefit from scalp therapy.
 Using holistic topical solutions, we can restore the health of your scalp and follicles, and potentially avert some of the damage done by the hair pulling.